Madden NFL 99: Reception

 The game received "favorable" reviews on all platforms according to video game review aggregator GameRankings.
 Next Generation, however, said of the PlayStation version, "It can be argued that this year's Madden was better than last year's, but the fact remains that compared to its main competitor, the gaming experience has become mediocre.
 The gap that had existed between the GameDay series and the Madden series can now only be described as Grand Canyon size."

 Kevin Cheung of Hyper gave the PlayStation version 82% in its December 1998 issue, calling it "the best NFL sim anywhere."
 An issue later, Matt Adamsons gave the PC version 85%, calling it "the best NFL simulation money could buy."
 Martin Kitts of N64 Magazine gave the N64 version 88%, saying, "Madden is still great stuff, but it hasn't really changed significantly enough to warrant another 92% rating."
 Steve Bauman of Computer Games Strategy Plus gave the PC version four stars out of five, saying, "The perfect synergy of hardcore action and cerebral simulation hasn't been reached yet, but Madden 99 is as close as anyone has ever managed to get, and as its management features evolve, it will no longer be, 'I guess we'll have to wait until next year.'
 Now it's more like 'I can't wait until next year.'"

+According to the NPD Group, the game was the tenth best-selling video game of 1998 by unit sales.
 During the 2nd Annual Interactive Achievement Awards, Madden NFL 99 was named as a finalist by the Academy of Interactive Arts & Sciences for PC Sports Game of the Year, which ultimately went to FIFA 99.